Skip to content

 How many cities and states are covered?

-We currently publish national medians across 810 cities in 50 states.
+We currently publish national medians across 1109 cities in 50 states and Washington, DC.
 Coverage is skewed toward metros with larger professionally-managed apartment inventories.
 When you see a city listed in the rankings it has at minimum 3 tracked properties; the bar is higher for state-level numbers.

 Why does the single-family home rent number differ from yours?